johnvoon/portfolio-website/README.md

 ### My Skills Section

 When listing my skills, I avoided using the actual logos of the technologies, e.g. the HTML, CSS, Ruby, Rails as they might disrupt the overall look of the page.
+Also, not all technologies have logos that are easily accessible.

+Furthermore, I wanted potential employers to be able to see all my skills at a glance, preferably within the screen of a mobile device.

 Instead, I grouped skills into different categories, namely: